pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: CERTA

-Item.
 17. In the text, "used to" (R.15) could be correctly replaced by accustomed, without changing the meaning of the text.

-Item.
 17. No texto, "usados para" (1.15) poderia ser substituído corretamente por acostumados, sem alterar o significado do texto.

 Assessment results are used to support the determination of security control effectiveness over